logo

 If your current agency has grown and changed, it may no longer be consistent with the values that attracted you in the first place.
 The sense of what is important may have changed within the agency and you may feel confused about what is now most important.

-To grow in the ways that increase an agency’s value, it is not a matter of size but of resources.
+To grow in ways that increase an agency’s value is not a matter of size but of resources.
 To that end, Capstone has recruited staff teams and management who come from other agencies, bringing with them lots of experience in how to do things right.
-This helps us maintaining personality and a family feel.
+This helps us maintain personality and a family feel.
+We are also proud to be an Employee Ownership Trust allowing us to invest more in our foster carers, social workers and therapeutic support.

 Some people flourish in large organisations, others prefer a small organisation.
 It is important that you feel comfortable that your choice suits you and the way you work.
 With Capstone, we are both large and small at the same time.